The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Observations and data reduction

-In addition to low-resolution, we also obtained intermediate-resolution spectroscopy with X-Shooter at the ESO Very Large Telescope (VLT) in Cerro Paranal, Chile, on 2022-12-18\footnote{ESO Director's Discretionary Time, program 110.25A0.001, PI: Izzo.}.
-The observations were performed using the standard nod-on-slit mode, but each single arm spectrum was reduced using the ``stare'' mode reduction, given the brightness of the SN, and finally stacked using the standard X-shooter pipeline \citep{Goldoni2006,Modigliani2010}.
+In addition to {the above} low-resolution {spectra}, we also obtained {an} intermediate-resolution {spectrum with the X-Shooter mounted on the} ESO Very Large Telescope (VLT) in Cerro Paranal, Chile, on 2022-12-18\footnote{ESO Director's Discretionary Time, program 110.25A0.001, PI: Izzo.}.
+The observations were performed using the standard nod-on-slit mode, but each single arm spectrum was reduced using the ``stare'' mode reduction, given the brightness of the SN, and finally stacked using the standard X-Shooter pipeline \citep{Goldoni2006,Modigliani2010}.
 Residual sky lines have been interpolated using the background as reference, and finally a telluric correction was implemented using the line-by-line radiative transfer model (LBLRTM; \citealp{Clough1992}).